nf-core/mag/docs/usage.md

 This version number will be logged in reports when you run the pipeline, so that you'll know what you used when you look back in the future.

+Additionally, to ensure reproducible results from the individual tools there are a few aspects to be aware of.
+SPAdes is designed to be deterministic for a given number of threads.
+Thus to reproduce the results, just make sure to use the same number of threads when re-running the pipeline.
+To ensure reproducible results from MEGAHIT, run MEGAHIT single threaded by specifying `cpus = 1` for this process.

+MetaBAT2 is run by default with a fixed seed within this pipeline.

 ## Main arguments

 ### `-profile`